David Ben-Gurion: Later political career

 On 11 June, Ben-Gurion met with a small group of supporters in his home.
 During the meeting, Defense Minister Moshe Dayan proposed autonomy for the West Bank, the transfer of Gazan refugees to Jordan, and a united Jerusalem serving as Israel's capital.
-Ben-Gurion agreed with him, but foresaw problems in transferring Palestinian refugees from Gaza to Jordan, and recommended that Israel insist on direct talks with Egypt, favouring withdrawal from the Sinai Peninsula in exchange for peace and free navigation through the Straits of Tiran.
+Ben-Gurion agreed with him but foresaw problems in transferring Palestinian refugees from Gaza to Jordan, and recommended that Israel insist on direct talks with Egypt, favouring withdrawal from the Sinai Peninsula in exchange for peace and free navigation through the Straits of Tiran.
 The following day, he met with Jerusalem mayor Teddy Kollek in his Knesset office.
 Despite occupying a lower executive position, Ben-Gurion treated Kollek like a subordinate.

 Following the Six-Day War, Ben-Gurion criticised what he saw as the government's apathy towards the construction and development of the city.
-To ensure that a united Jerusalem remained in Israeli hands, he advocated a massive Jewish settlement program for the Old City and the hills surrounding the city, as well as the establishment of large industries in the Jerusalem area to attract Jewish migrants.
+To ensure that a united Jerusalem remained in Israeli hands, he advocated a massive Jewish settlement programme for the Old City and the hills surrounding the city, as well as the establishment of large industries in the Jerusalem area to attract Jewish migrants.
 He argued that no Arabs would have to be evicted in the process.
 Ben-Gurion also urged extensive Jewish settlement in Hebron.

 In 1968, when Rafi merged with Mapai to form the Alignment, Ben-Gurion refused to reconcile with his old party.
 He favoured electoral reforms in which a constituency-based system would replace what he saw as a chaotic proportional representation method.
 He formed another new party, the National List, which won four seats in the 1969 election.

 Final years and death

-Ben-Gurion retired from politics in 1970 and spent his last years living in a modest home on the kibbutz, working on an 11-volume history of Israel's early years.
+Ben-Gurion retired from politics in 1970 and spent his last years living in a modest home in kibbutz Sde Boker, working on an 11-volume history of Israel's early years.
 In 1971, he visited Israeli positions along the Suez Canal during the War of Attrition.

 On 18 November 1973, shortly after the Yom Kippur War, Ben-Gurion suffered a cerebral haemorrhage, and was taken to Sheba Medical Center in Tel HaShomer, Ramat Gan.
-His condition began deteriorating on 23 November and he died a few weeks later.
+His condition began deteriorating on 23 November and he died a few days later, on 1 December.
 His body lay in state in the Knesset compound before being flown by helicopter to Sde Boker.
 Sirens sounded across the country to mark his death.
-He was buried alongside his wife Paula at Midreshet Ben-Gurion.
+He was buried alongside his wife Paula in the Ben-Gurion Tomb National Park at Midreshet Ben-Gurion.